All-Star Squadron: Publication history

-The All-Star Squadron team is an example of "retroactive continuity" or "retcon", since the team itself was retroactively inserted into the history of DC superheroes and the series rewrote portions of already-established DC canon published during the 1940s.
+The All-Star Squadron is an example of "retroactive continuity" or "retcon", since the team was retroactively inserted into the history of DC superheroes and the series rewrote portions of DC canon published during the 1940s.
 The first known use of the term "retcon" was by Roy Thomas in the letter column of All-Star Squadron #20 (April 1983).
 Several story lines ironed out continuity errors, fleshed out characters' origins, explained inconsistencies in character development, and resolved lingering questions and plot threads.
 Roy Thomas had used the Marvel Comics series Invaders in a similar way to address and revise official Marvel fictional history.
 Several issues of the series offered detailed origin stories of various characters, sometimes with revised details.
-Characters who had origin issues dedicated to them included Amazing-Man, Starman, Doctor Fate, Liberty Belle, the Shining Knight, Robotman, Johnny Quick, and the Tarantula.
+Characters who had origin issues dedicated to them included Amazing-Man, Starman, Doctor Fate, Liberty Belle, Robotman, Johnny Quick, and the Tarantula.
 The story arc in issues #32-33 detailed how the Freedom Fighters traveled from Earth-Two to Earth-X, an event indicated in an earlier Justice League story.

 With so many characters to choose from, the creative team decided to concentrate on "quite promising characters who have been ignored or underplayed for years", instead of only those Earth-Two characters who had popular counterparts on Earth-One.
 For examples, All-Star Squadron did not focus much on the Earth-Two versions of Superman and Wonder Woman, nor on the Golden Age version of the Flash, Jay Garrick, whose counterpart Barry Allen was very popular as the Flash of Earth-One.
 Roy Thomas wrote: "If we lost the original GL, we gained the Earth-Two Robotman; if we dropped Jay (Flash) Garrick, we picked up on Johnny Quick; Liberty Belle could stand in for Wonder Woman till more super-powered ladies came along.
-We even tossed in an Earth-Two version of the venerable Plastic Man, whose series in [Adventure Comics] was just folding..."
+We even tossed in an Earth-Two version of the venerable Plastic Man, whose series in Adventure Comics was just folding..."

 When Rich Buckler left the series after the fifth issue, editor Len Wein hired artist Adrian Gonzales as a replacement and notified Roy Thomas with a note stating "You're going to like Adrian Gonzales".
 He drew the series for 13 issues, during which the team had a crossover with the Justice League of America.
 Jerry Ordway, who had inked the series since its start, became the series regular penciler starting with issue #19 (March 1983).
 He and Thomas then co-created the Infinity, Inc. team, introducing it in All-Star Squadron #25 (Sept.
 1983).